nejrariizviic/Redesign-of-the-University-Information-System/README.md

 ## Future Improvements

-The current redesign serves as a foundation for continuous improvements, with planned enhancements including:
+The current redesign serves as a foundation for continuous improvements, with some of the planned enhancements including:

-Development of a Mobile Application for on-the-go access.
+ 1. Development of a Mobile Application for on-the-go access.

-Integration with Learning Management Systems (LMS) to support online education.
+ 2. Integration with Learning Management Systems (LMS) to support online education.

-Advanced Data Analytics & AI Integration for predictive analytics in student performance.
+ 3. Advanced Data Analytics & AI Integration for predictive analytics in student performance.

-User Feedback-Driven Updates to refine features based on practical usage insights.
+ 4. User Feedback-Driven Updates to refine features based on practical usage insights.